traceo-dev/traceo/README.md

 <img src="https://github.com/traceo-io/traceo/raw/develop/.github/screenshots/traceo-logs.PNG">

 ### ***Metrics***
 Metrics are a set of data taken from a given source, correlated with the time of their occurrence.
-In Traceo, metrics are used to record data about the software your application runs on, including CPU usage, memory usage, RSS, and more. .
+In Traceo, metrics are used to record data about your application, like eq.
+CPU utilization, RAM usage or multiple browser performance information like CLS, FCP, FI etc.

 <img src="https://github.com/traceo-io/traceo/raw/develop/.github/screenshots/traceo-metrics.PNG">